rayalan/binary-adages/content/pages/profile-interview-answers.md

 This is one of the few common questions I find works better in face-to-face interviews or a cover letter because I've had time to research the company and understand it.

-But I'm also a bit weird -- when I interview, I wouldn't definitively say that I want to work for the company; I'd say there are good odds that I work for the company.
+But I'm also a bit weird -- when I interview, I wouldn't definitively say that I want to work for the company; I'd say there are good odds that I want to work for the company.
 Part of my goal in the interview process is to peek behind the curtain enough to see if the company is a good match.

-But the generic answer is that I interview with companies that...
+But the generic answer is that I interview with companies that ...

 * do something significant in the world.
-* state an appealing approach their business (e.g. corporate values, culture).
+* state an appealing approach to their business (e.g., corporate values, culture).
 * seem likely to need my capabilities and offer a [work environment](./profile-best-environment.md) where I'll thrive.
 * appear likely to be [what I look for in a position](./profile-target-position.md)

 ## Tell us about yourself.

 I find I'm a reactive visionary -- I work better when there's a problem or goal that I clarify.
-I find this question, often asked early in the interview, is hard to clarify and hard to meaningful answer.
-It's also a question that I've heard answered dozens of times as an interviewer, and rarely did the answer make any meaningful impact to what I thought of the candidate.
+I find this question, often asked early in the interview, is hard to clarify and hard to meaningfully answer.
+It's also a question that I've heard answered dozens of times as an interviewer, and rarely did the answer make any meaningful impact on what I thought of the candidate.

 _Why do I find this question challenging?_

 * The overall goal is clear (figure out if the candidate is a good fit / convince the interviewer to hire you).
 However, the specifics from one's experience that really matter to the company aren't clear.
-Partly the question is very abstract, but it also tends to be asked early in the interview process before the candidate has a good sense for the company.
+Partly the question is very abstract, but it also tends to be asked early in the interview process, before the candidate has a good sense for the company.
-* Good candidates don't want to pigeon hole themselves into one specialty that may not be applicable to the job.
+* Good candidates don't want to pigeonhole themselves into one specialty that may not be applicable to the job.
 They're particularly wary of limiting themselves at the beginning of the interview process.
 * On a normal project, I'd look to sit down with the coworker or customer and get them to explain their situation, needs, and goals more so that I could give a tailored answer.
 But taking over the interviews like that isn't the cultural norm, and it completely disrupts the interviewer's time management.
 * The result tends to be an attempt to generally describe one's relevant work while balancing two extremes:
     * Don't be too brief or come across as shallow with niche experience.